nextcloud/picker/README.md

 # Picker

-This app provides an endpoint to pick a file, generate a public link and directly browse it.
+This app provides a page to pick a file, generate a public link and directly browse it.
 It can be used to integrate Nextcloud in other apps such as video call software.

 To allow your app to embed Nextcloud Picker in a frame (in web browsers),